-During World War II generally, only decorations such as the Distinguished Service Cross, Silver Star, Distinguished Flying Cross, and Purple Heart were manufactured.
+During World War II, generally, only decorations such as the Distinguished Service Cross, Silver Star, Distinguished Flying Cross, and Purple Heart were manufactured.
 Brass was restricted to the manufacture of munitions, so campaign medals were mainly issued as ribbon bars, and soldiers, sailors, marines, and airmen were not given medals but only ribbon bars to pin on their uniforms.
-In fact, most of the campaign medals were unavailable to veterans until several years after the war.
+Most of the campaign medals were unavailable to veterans until several years after the war.
 By then, most service personnel had been discharged from the Armed Forces and returned to civilian life.

 That is the reason you seldom see WW II veterans wearing their medals or displaying them.
 Not that they weren’t proud of their service for they were very, but you can’t wear medals you did not have.

 Contact us if you have any questions about military medals or one of our many publications?